inaiburger/BurgerBackend/README.md

 https://sleepy-temple-85699.herokuapp.com

-Note: Admin located in /admin/ place.
+Note: Admin located in /admin/ place or click <a href='https://sleepy-temple-85699.herokuapp.com/admin'>here</a>.
 #### Documentation:

-API documentation located /docs/swagger/ place.
+API documentation located /docs/swagger/ place or click <a href='https://sleepy-temple-85699.herokuapp.com/admin'>here</a>.
 Ask developer about account for login.